ElJohnnie/ElJohnnie/README.md

 🏢 I'm currently a Front-End developer at <a href="https://compass.uol/" target="_blank">Compass.UOL</a>

+🧠 Machine learning enthusiast

-🏫 Doing post graduation in machine learning
+🏫 Doing post graduation at machine learning

 ## About me